Le Brévent/Chamonix-Near Chalets du Truc

 Campsite Elevation: 5548ft/1691m

 I slept just ok at the hostel in a room with three others.
 I definitely need to catch up on some sleep after three nights in a row of not getting as much as I should have.
 I felt pretty low energy all day.
-I decided not to set an alarm this morning, but was still up early enough to get to the to the Le Brévent gondola just five minutes before it started running for the day.
+I decided not to set an alarm this morning, but was still up early enough to get to the Le Brévent gondola just five minutes before it started running for the day.
 That was just random luck because I figured it started pretty early.
 I was in one of the first few gondolas that headed up at 8:15am.

 The gondola doesn’t go all the way up to Le Brévent.
 It stops halfway and I transitioned to a cable car.
 It was about 8:45am when I started hiking the long descent from Le Brévent to the village of Les Houches.
 It did feel a little silly to ride a cable car up so I could hike right back down to a village just minutes from Chamonix by car.